Obsessive Compulsive Disorder

 Find OCD Treatment at LifeStance Health

-LifeStance Health offers comprehensive and tailored treatment plans that people with OCD need.
-With both in-person and online OCD treatment options, patients can access the care they need.
+LifeStance Health offers comprehensive and tailored treatment plans for people with OCD.
+With both in-person and virtual OCD treatment options, patients can conveniently access the care they need.

 Telehealth involves accessing your session via teleconferencing on the internet.
-All that you need is a secure internet connection, a device that connects to the internet, and a private space in your home from which to have your session.
-LifeStance Health will provide you with any software needed.
-Your therapist or psychiatrist will be the only person on the other end, ensuring your safety and privacy.
+To attend a LifeStance Health telehealth session, all that a patient needs is a secure and reliable internet connection, a device that connects to the internet, and a private space.
+The LifeStance Health therapist or psychiatric clinician will be the only person on the other end, to help ensure security and privacy.

-If you are interested in exploring telehealth and telepsychiatry for OCD treatment, contact our offices today.
-We can walk you through the details of this effective alternative to in-office treatment.
+If you are interested in exploring options for OCD treatment, we invite you to contact us today.
+If you are considering telehealth, we will be happy to walk you through the details of this effective alternative to in-office treatment.

 Obsessive Compulsive Disorder FAQ

-OCD is a lifelong disorder, but there are a number of treatments, such as cognitive behavioral therapy, that can help manage your compulsions so that they don’t interfere with your daily life as much.
+OCD is a lifelong disorder, but there are a number of treatments, such as cognitive behavioral therapy that can help manage OCD compulsions so that they don’t interfere with daily life as much.

-There’s no formal test for OCD.
-To make a diagnosis a healthcare provider will ask you about your medical and mental health history, and your feelings, fears, obsessions, and compulsions.
+There is no formal test for OCD.
+To make a diagnosis, a healthcare provider will ask a patient about their medical and mental health history and their feelings, fears, obsessions, and compulsions.

 OCD symptoms have been known to intensify over time because our comorbidities (the mental health conditions that trigger and aggravate OCD symptoms) and life circumstances naturally change as we age.

 Talk to someone who can help.
-LifeStance is your online resource for finding the right mental health professionals to deal with OCD, and other related mental health issues.
+LifeStance is your online resource for finding the right mental health professionals to manage OCD and other related mental health issues.